 Where do we store your personal information

-All information you provide to us is stored on our secure servers in the United Kingdom and European Union.
+All information you provide to us is stored on our secure servers in the United Kingdom.

 We will take all steps reasonably necessary to ensure that your data is treated securely, including taking the following safeguards:

 PCI DSS standards.
-We never request or hold your credit card or debit card details.
 Where you need to make a payment to a finance company using your credit card, we use the secure Authorize.net portal or Barclaycard which is fully compliant with PCI DSS standards.
 Our systems do not record any of the information entered into this portal.